All Products

 4. On the Basic Information step, configure the parameters and click Next.

 5. On the Container step, in the Volume section, click Add Local Storage.
 Set PV Type to Secret.
-For Mount Source, select the secret that you created in the Create a secret section.
-For Container Path, specify the access path in the container.
-After configuring the parameters, click Next.
+For Mount Source, select the Secret you created earlier.
+For Container Path, enter the mount path inside the container.
+Click Next.
+The following figure shows a configuration example.

 配置数据卷

-Use a secret as environment variables
+Use a Secret as environment variables

 apiVersion: v1